-To the extent a proxy is voted contrary to the Guidelines for the reasons stated above or otherwise, such override must be made in the Client account's or Fund's best interest.
+To the extent a proxy is voted contrary to the Guidelines for the reasons stated above (i.e. conflicts of interest, foreign proxies with special issues, affiliated entities), or otherwise (for example, proxy is a "case by case" under which the third-party proxy advisory service firm does not provide a recommendation or due to a sanction or operational restriction), such override must be made in the Client account's or Fund's best interest.
 In such cases, the reason for such decision must be agreed on by both the CCO and the Investment Team and recorded.
+To the extent the contrary vote is determined during monthly reviews, Krane Compliance will communicate that to the Investment Team, if not previously identified.